codacy-open-source-projects-scans/redhat-rpm-config/buildflags.md

    applied.
 The default can be overriden (for any distribution) by specifying `--target x86_64_v2`, `--target x86_64_v3`, `--target x86_64_v4` in the `rpmbuild` invocation.
-   With the GCC toolchain, TLS descriptors are enabled using `-mtls-dialect=gnu2`.
+   TLS descriptors are enabled using `-mtls-dialect=gnu2`.
 * **aarch64** does not have any architecture-specific tuning.

 ### Vala-specific compiler flags